This post was most recently updated on September 22nd, 2021

 Not sure how to set up ad refreshes for your website?
 We can help you navigate the setup process for ad refreshes so your ad networks stay happy and you see the daily revenue lift you’re looking for.
-Sign up to MonetizeMore to have one of our Google AdExchange experts help you today!
+Sign up for a Professional account at MonetizeMore today!

 Kean Graham is the CEO and founder of MonetizeMore & a pioneer in the Adtech Industry.
 He is the resident expert in Ad Optimization, covering areas like Adsense Optimization,GAM Management, and third-party ad network partnerships.
 Kean believes in the supremacy of direct publisher deals and holistic optimization as keys to effective and consistent ad revenue increases.